Skip to content

 40 Introduction with MIB1 + Course Overview Administration + Activity Term kick-off with MIB1

-41 History and foundations of AI Lecture + Discussion Start with mind map
+41 History and basics of AI Lecture + Discussion Start with mind map

-48 GenAI Project presentation Student presentations Continue with mind map
+48 GenAI tool and project idea presentation Student presentations + Discussion Continue working with the tool

 04 Rehearsal for colloquium Student Talks